 The Z6 II includes both N-Log and HLG color profiles, allowing for greater dynamic range and more flexibility in post-production.

-Buy the Nikon Z6 II on Best Buy
+My take on the Nikon Z6 II

 Pro: Impressive Color Science